Appointments Available – Call Today (785) 228 0500

 How to Get Around

-Do Not: Arrive alone for the surgery or plan to drive yourself home.
+Do NOT: Arrive alone for the surgery or plan to drive yourself home.
 We won’t proceed with the surgery or release you if you’re alone.

 Do: Bring a companion who can stay with you during the procedure (usually about an hour).